Willyllem88/Chess-Engine/README.md

 Before you begin, ensure you have met the following requirements:
 * You have installed `g++`
+* `make` is installed
 * You have `libsdl2-dev` and `libsdl2-image-dev` installed

-If these are not installed, please refer to the section 'Installing Dependencies on Ubuntu/Debian'.
+If these are not installed, please refer to the section [Installing Dependencies on Ubuntu/Debian](#installing-dependencies-on-ubuntudebian).

 ### Installing Dependencies on Ubuntu/Debian